MG-2025P03/physics/docs/Physics/6 Statistics/Problem_1.md

 Estimating Population Parameters: Providing more accurate estimates as sample sizes increase.
 Quality Control in Manufacturing: Helps in setting standards and controlling product quality by understanding the underlying population variability.
 Predicting Outcomes in Financial Models: Facilitates the application of normal distribution assumptions in finance through aggregation.

-Deliverables

-Markdown Document: Append the code and explanations together, ensuring each step is clearly explained and commented.
-Python Scripts or Notebooks: Include the complete code with outputs.
-Plots: Save plots showing the convergence towards normality as images for inclusion in reports or presentations.

-Discussion
-In your Markdown document, include a detailed discussion on the implications of the CLT, supported by the observations from your plots and simulations.
-Discuss how practical scenarios align or differ from theoretical expectations, and explain any nuances discovered through the simulations.
-This plan provides a comprehensive framework for analyzing and explaining the Central Limit Theorem using practical simulations.
-Make sure to verify the practicality of your code in your Python environment and tweak parameters as necessary for clearer illustrations.